This is an official version.

 17. (1) Notwithstanding that a seller entered into a prepaid funeral contract before the coming into force of this Act, that seller shall, not later than a time required by the regulations,

-(a) provide to the minister an audited statement and record of those prepaid funeral contracts entered into before the coming into force of this Act for which no funeral goods or funeral services have been provided; and
+(a) provide to the registrar an audited statement and record of those prepaid funeral contracts entered into before the coming into force of this Act for which no funeral goods or funeral services have been provided; and

 (b) pay into the trust account required under section 6 an amount of money determined in accordance with the amount of outstanding prepaid funeral contract liability of the seller immediately before the coming into force of this Act.